L1lith/Lilis-Game-Engine/examples/solid-plugin-demo/README.md

 # Solid Plugin Demo
-This example is a currently broken demo on how to use solidJS components inside of your entity list using the under development solid renderer.
+An example on how to use solidJS components **inside** of your EntityList using the under development solid renderer.